 Most of our greenhouse plants are organic, heirloom varieties.
 Heirloom plants are often handed down for generations through families or ethnic groups.
 They are propagated through open or natural pollination, as opposed to hybridization and genetic modification.
 Many heirloom varieties have been selected for taste and tenderness through several generations and so are often tastier than cultivars that have been selected for ease of shipping, uniform appearance, or ability to grow well throughout the country.
 Many varieties, which had been prized and maintained for generations, have been lost in recent decades as fewer people save seed year to year.
 Seed from heirloom varieties can be saved and replanted the following years, while hybrid seeds will not produce similar plants when saved from year to year.

-Another vital reason to maintain heirlooms is to maintain their genetic traits for future use.
-When old varieties of food crops are not maintained, the gene pool grows smaller and smaller.
+Another vital reason to maintain heirlooms is to preserve their genetic traits for future use.
+When old varieties of food crops are not protected, the gene pool grows smaller and smaller.
 This may lead to increased disease and pest problems.